 The Foundation course in Forensic Science is for students who don’t meet the entry for the BSc (Hons) Forensic Science degree.
 You’ll start by completing a foundation year, which provides well structured support, allowing you to develop your scientific skills and knowledge.
-As well as acquiring a full understanding of the crime scene to court process, and the forensic and analytical procedures used to collect, examine and interpret evidence, this course will give you an impressive set of practical skills.
-You’ll be investigating simulated crime scenes, which include burglary, assault, homicide and fatal fires in our Crime Scene House and forensic science laboratories.

 The Forensic Science degree covers a wide range of sciences, from criminalistics to organic chemistry.
 It will develop the concepts of crime scene investigation protocol.
 You will also gain scientific knowledge of the chemical and biological analytical techniques used to assist investigations.

 The foundation year of your Forensic Science degree prepares you through theoretical and practical study of the knowledge and skills in biology, chemistry and mathematics necessary for the first year of the course.

 The first year of your Forensic Science degree introduces you to the theoretical and practical knowledge and skills in biological, analytical chemistry and crime scene investigation employed within forensic investigation.

 The second year of your Forensic Science degree will enhance your practical skills and theoretical knowledge through forensic evidence and forensic imaging.
 You will develop your skills in applying analytical chemistry techniques and your understanding of biological science within forensic investigation.

 In the third year, you will study advanced modules and critically analyse forensic case studies, as well as forensic microscopy and scanning electron microscopy.
 You will study toxicology, advanced analytical chemistry and fire and explosion investigation.